 Lisa Worth Huber, Ph.D. is a specialist in community peacebuilding and conflict transformation and has worked in diverse settings as a consultant, facilitator, and peace and justice educator.

-Currently, Lisa serves as Chair of the Board of Directors for the National Peace Academy;
+Currently, Lisa serves as Chair on the Board of Directors for the National Peace Academy

 .
-Lisa previously served as Academic Director for Connecticut's first accredited MA program in Conflict Transformation at The Graduate Institute,
+Lisa designed and served as Academic Director for Connecticut's first accredited MA program in Conflict Transformation at The Graduate Institute

-and was a member of the international Launch Team for the Global Sustainability Fellows
+, and was a member of the international Launch Team for the Global Sustainability Fellows program

 .
 Lisa is certified and trained in a variety of dialogue and peacebuilding practices from restorative justice to Kingian nonviolence.
 She is a participatory action researcher with a focus on empathy development, one of the essential skills for creating a compassionate global society.